Biohacking the Spartan Sprint Race

 750mg of Niacin – that flush of niacin actually works as a great pre-workout for me.
 My body warms up and feels great!

 Ketones – I mixed in some ketone powder to water and drank it down for extra energy.
 I was hoping this would combine the carbs I had with breakfast with ketones to keep me going.
+If you’re not familiar with ketone supplements, check out this post by Steve at Man vs. Weight about exogenous ketones.

 The combo worked.
 I felt great the entire race and had energy at the end.